 Reflection 8: Have you been allowing discouragement and hopelessness toward your marriage to overwhelm you?

 Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit who was given to us.
+(Romans 5:5)

-(Romans 5:5) For I know the thoughts that I think toward you, says the Lord, thoughts of peace and not of evil, to give you a future and a hope.
-(Jeremiah 29:11) Have you doubted God and His almighty power to intercede for you?
+For I know the thoughts that I think toward you, says the Lord, thoughts of peace and not of evil, to give you a future and a hope.
+(Jeremiah 29:11)

+Have you doubted God and His almighty power to intercede for you?
 Love "hopes all things," not doubts all things.
 If you doubt God, focusing on past or present problems and not on the loving all-powerful God, you will become discouraged and act this out with your spouse.
 In what ways have you been doubting God regarding your marriage?

 Explain and confess to doubting God's power and goodness to you.
 Write a prayer asking for help to trust Him with your marriage.

-Craig Caster

-Step 3

 Pray and ask for God's forgiveness.

-Step 4

-Ask God for humility and strength, and ask Him to provide the best time to spouse, admit your faults, and ask for forgiveness.
-Pray together, asking God break the ungodly and sinful habits that have been practiced over time. •
+Ask God for humility and strength, and ask Him to provide the best time to sit down with your spouse, admit your faults, and ask for forgiveness.
+Pray together, asking God for His strength to break the ungodly and sinful habits that have been practiced over time.

-Understanding how to meet each other's companionship needs as husband a and loving communication.
-It also takes a willing heart that desires to learn ar
+Understanding how to meet each other's companionship needs as husband and wife takes time and loving communication.
+It also takes a willing heart that desires to learn and change.

-Do you agree?
-Yes No

-Are you finished learning?
-Yes No

-Write your prayer to change and your commitment to pray for God's grace these bad habits. each day to break